hivesolutions/omni-api-js/README.md

-# omni-api-js
+# Omni API (for Javascript)

-The JavaScript version of the Omni API client
+The JavaScript version of the Omni API client.